New payment schedule effective 10/16/24:

 Because work comp takes so long to pay, we are experimenting with advancing your pay once the session is billed.
 Its a win win situation because you don’t have to wait so long, and on our side, it gives us more time to handle the many problems that come up with bills without worrying that your pay is going to be delayed.
 This service can be hard on our bank account and may not always be available.

 If a session were ever to be denied, we’d have to investigate the cause.
 If it was from an error on your behalf like not sticking to the details of the treatment plan, then we would ask you to return the advance.
-If there was a mistake on our part we would definitely absorb the loss.
+If there was a mistake on our part we would absorb the loss.
 If it was for some other reason, we would work together with you to decide how to handle the advance.

 Workers Comp Payment Risks

-If you follow the treatment plan, from your perspective, your payment risk is very low.
+Your payment risk is very low.
 Various reductions do occur but we are usually able to absorb those losses without affecting you.
 To date, we have not had to ask for an advance to be returned except when the mistake was clearly made by a therapist in not following the prescription or accidently submitting notes for a session they didn’t do.

 NO Fault Payment Risks

 The client promises to pay anything not paid by the insurance company; however, it’s not guaranteed that they actually will.
 You have a closer relationship to the client than we do and can better assess the likely hood and/or ability to pay, and this can help you determine how much risk you are willing to take.
-In this situation, the rate is defined in the clients intake documents, and it may be a little lower than your normal hourly rate.

 So what can you the therapist do?

-Let us know if the client thinks they are getting to the end of their PIP.
+- Let us know if the client thinks they are getting to the end of their PIP.

-Let us know if the client gets any expensive procedures that could eat up their PIP (like a MRI or CT scan, surgery, etc)
+- Let us know if the client gets any expensive procedures that could eat up their PIP (like a MRI or CT scan, surgery, etc)

-If there is any concern about risk for a specific case, lets have a conversation about it.
+- If there is any concern about risk for a specific case, lets have a conversation about it.

 Car accident 3rd party claims